BlenderCN/BlenderPython/Duplication.md

 Reusing code created for the [Mesh](Mesh) page, minus some comments.
 Read that link if you encounter problems.

-You can execute this code with or without the last if statement.
+You can execute this code with or without the last `if-statement`.
 The last if statement shows how to switch on dupli vert rotation and how to set the normal of the vertices.

 ```python
 import bpy